Small Steps Together

 Blackpool has many streets of stay over venues in the same industry, which is unusual for the United Kingdom.
 We are all entitled to do as we wish regarding our business plans, our crafts and forward focus.
 Each to their own.
 St Chads Road and Blackpool itself have some exceptional vacational premises.

-Tiffy's Hotel has a long way to go, and I am always learning, I embrace change and progress.
+Tiffy's Place has a long way to go, and I am always learning, I embrace change and progress.
 A small business can have a road map - but in hospitality it is very much to the guest to endorse that.
 I encourage guests to keep the beach clean, respect the seagulls and visit independent venues.

 With Love.
 X